Choosing a Team (or Creating a Team)

 Kick Start—A great place to start if you're new to the health and fitness game and need to make the most important tweaks to get yourself started in the right direction.
 Cuts out what your mom might call “junk.”
 This level gives you one or two things to eliminate in each of the five main WLC nutrition categories.
-You can eliminate more, but by starting with these over eight weeks, you’ll be off to a great start.
+You can eliminate more, but by starting with these over six weeks, you’ll be off to a great start.
 If you are just starting to make a lifestyle change, this level will definitely be a challenge that culminates in amazing results.

 To set or change your Challenge level from your dashboard, click on "My Profile" then "Game Settings."
 Next, click on the drop down arrow next to the Words "Challenge Level" and click the radio button next to the level you'd like to play the Challenge on.